-Barangaroo South will be a residential community of around 1,200 people, with approximately 800 tastefully designed high and medium-rise apartments to be delivered in stages.
+Barangaroo South will be a green residential community of around 1,200 people, with approximately 800 tastefully designed high and medium-rise apartments to be delivered in stages.

 Featuring high-end boutiques and fine dining – as well as local conveniences like banks, newsagents, drycleaners and medical and childcare facilities – it will become Sydney’s newest shopping precinct.